killerbee13/TIS-100-CXX/README.md

 3. run `cmake --build .`

 Note that kblib contains a subfolder also called kblib.
 The path above refers to the outer folder, not the inner one.
+Alternatively, you can install the inner kblib folder to anywhere that the compiler will search for included files.
+Note that kblib is a header-only library, which does not need to be built unless you want to run the tests.

 Run instructions: